modo-studio/handbook/README.md

   - A section at the bottom about Caramba.
 You can copy it from another open source repository.
   - A few examples that show how to use the project.
   - If you used external resources, like articles, documentation, libraries, include them in a references section.
 - Dependencies should be explicit in a dependencies file.
 For example, if you use Ruby .dependencies, specify them in a `Gemfile`.
-Similarly with CocoaPods and the `Podfile` and npm and its `package.json`.
+Similarly with CocoaPods and the `Podfile`, and npm and its `package.json`.
 - It should include a continuous integration setup that builds and runs the project tests.
 If the CI service provides a badge, include it at the top of the `README` file.
 - Issues should be enabled.
 - Enable the Wiki only if there's content, otherwise keep it closed.